What blind should you choose? Considering your options

 - Ideal as the sole window dressing or used in conjunction with curtains

-Unlike other types of window blinds, vertical blinds have vertical vanes instead of horizontal slats (i.e., these hang vertically).
+Unlike other types of window blinds, cheap vertical blinds have vertical vanes instead of horizontal slats (i.e., these hang vertically).
 These also generally have wider vanes than Venetian blinds because of their common use in wide fixed windows, sliding glass windows and doors which require greater coverage than a standard size window.

 Vertical blinds are available in several materials including wood, fabrics, and synthetic materials such as vinyl.
 They offer full control over the amount of light entering the room by altering the angle of the vanes and provide full privacy when closed.
 They may also be operated by hand or via motorised system.

-These blinds consist of long horizontal slats made of either vinyl, metal or wood.
+Made to measure venetian blinds consist of long horizontal slats made of either vinyl, metal or wood.
 The slats are attached in evenly spaced rows, which are typically connected with a cord system.
 The design allows for turning the slats to either let sunlight pass through or block it.
 When opened, the slats are parallel with the window pane.
 Turning the slats can be made by rotating a plastic or metal pieces placed at the blinds’ upper corner to allow as much light as needed into the room while still providing privacy.

 Venetian blinds can be raised to expose the entirety of the glass, but this is only done for window cleaning purposes.
 Each style of window blind has its pros and cons, and while each generates a completely different look, they all have the ability to add chic style to room.